Kinetica-jl/Kinetica.jl/docs/src/index.md

 ## Installation

-Kinetica.jl can be installed through the Julia package manager by adding the KinetcaRegistry package registry:
+Kinetica.jl can be installed through the Julia package manager by adding the KineticaRegistry package registry:

 ```julia
 using Pkg